-If you’re ready to grow your business, a business plan is a must for raising capital to expand, creating a strategy to manage your growth, and also mitigate your businesses risks.
+If you’re ready to grow your business, a business plan is a must for raising capital to expand, creating a strategy to manage your growth, and also mitigate your business risks.

 Also, when it is time to exit your business, a business plan is there to help you establish a timeline for the transition process.
 A professionally written business plan will be there to identify financial and regulatory requirements and develop a plan to transfer ownership, sell your business, or close your business.